A Blog post by

 • Is it made with fresh ingredients?

-3. Do not add too much water when boiling; the vegetables should only be covered half way.
+• Don’t add too much water when boiling; just cover the vegetables halfway.

-4. Use Chile de Arbol for spicier salsa.
+• Use Chile de Árbol for extra heat.

-Fresh salsa usually lasts longer, approximately one month in the refrigerator; cooked salsa will only last for about one week and a half.
+Fresh salsa keeps for about a month in the refrigerator, while cooked salsa lasts about a week and a half.